 Mr Arif: All right, I’ll just start the timer and then we’ll get going.

 Hi everyone and welcome to our webinar.
 I’m Arsalan Arif, the publisher of Endpoints News and I’m pleased to be here as your webinar moderator.
 The topic for today’s discussion is the benefits of running clinical trials in China.
 This webinar is sponsored by Novotech, a leading regional full service CRO in Asia Pacific, instrumental in the success of over 1200 Phase 1 through 4 clinical trials for biotechnology companies.
-Novotech was established in 1996 and has side partnerships with major health institutions across the region and local teams on the ground in 11 locations, including Australia, New Zealand, China, Hong Kong.
+Novotech has side partnerships with major health institutions across the region and local teams on the ground in 11 locations, including Australia, New Zealand, China, Hong Kong.
 Taiwan, South Korea, Singapore, Malaysia, Thailand, Philippines and India.

 My guests today are Charley Sha, Director of Regulatory Affairs PPC CRO; and Louisa Tsang, Managing Director Clinical Research Management Office and Phase 1 Clinical Trial Centre at the Chinese University of Hong Kong; and Tony Zhou, Head of Clinical Operations at SIMR Biotech.
 Our panellists will discuss how regulatory requirements in China compare with the US and the benefits of involving sites in China for biotechnology companies.
 We’ll also look at the feedback from sponsors and investigators.
 We are going to have a presentation from our panellists and follow that up with Q&A. if you have a question for the panel, you can submit it using the Q&A button at the bottom of your screen.